Efficient estimation with incomplete data via generalised ANOVA decompositions: Introduction

 Often one would like to combine more than two datasets, though the development of optimal estimators in these settings is typically more complex.
 In recent examples of work on this problem, \cite{li2023efficient} and \cite{qiu2023efficient} study efficiency in settings in which a complete dataset is supplemented by multiple incomplete datasets having a nested structure, while allowing for distributional shifts between datasets.
 A key example giving rise to these structures is that of a longitudinal study, where multiple response variables are recorded over time on the same data subjects who may drop out of the study at various points.
 In such cases data is available on subsets $S_1,\ldots,S_m$ of all variables, with $S_1 \subseteq S_2 \subseteq \ldots \subseteq S_m$.
-This monotonic structure enables the derivation of explicit expressions for efficient influence functions and thus the construction of estimators that are efficient in the local asymptotic minimax sense.
-However, non-monotonic structures are common in practice and require new techniques.
+This monotonic structure enables the derivation of explicit expressions for efficient influence functions and thus the construction of efficient estimators.